Edge-Marketing-and-Design/edgeDevFirebase/README.md

     appId: "your-appId",
     emulatorAuth: "",  // local emlulator port populated app will be started with auth emulator
-    emulatorFirestore: "", // local emlulator port populated app will be started with firestore emulator };
+    emulatorFirestore: "", // local emlulator port populated app will be started with firestore emulator
+    emulatorFunctions: "", // local emulator port populated app will be started with functions emulator, used  to test Cloud Functions locally.
+  };
 const isPersistant = true // If "persistence" is true, login will be saved locally, they can close their browser and when they open they will be logged in automatically.
 If "persistence" is false login saved only for the session. const edgeFirebase = new EdgeFirebase(config, isPersistant);